trackit/aws-workflow-video-on-demand/README.md

 The other buckets will be created during deployment.

+Then, you can create an S3 Bucket (in the same region where you want to deploy your API), you can call it `vod-workflow-serverless-dev` for example.

 #### CloudFront Key Pair

 A CloudFront key pair is needed for the presigned URLs generation.
 Instructions are available [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html#private-content-creating-cloudfront-key-pairs).